 Note: The gate cannot prevent the child from leaving the app by pressing the device's home button and then opening another app.
 To lock the user temporarily into any app, we recommend making use of Apple's built-in Guided Access facility.

 If this is ON, and you forcibly quit the app or power off your device while an activity is active, the same activity is automatically selected next time you start the app.
 If you turn it OFF, the app will instead always display its opening view when restarting.

 Selects the font used for displaying number digits and number words.
 You can choose between Chalkboard, Helvetica (the default), Special Letters, and Times New Roman.
 Our Special Letters font includes digits and letters with minimal decoration.

-Sets the background colour for all activities: white, silver, black or wood.
+Sets the background colour for all activities: white, silver or black.

 If you have more than 1 profile (as described in Chapter 10), the settings you see and any changes you make to them apply to the current profile only, apart from the Editing, Child Safety Gate and Remember Activity settings, which apply to all profiles.